American universities are accepting more minorities than ever. Graduating them is

 in Brunswick, Maine, has boosted the proportion of so-called underrepresented minority

-students (blacks, Latinos, and Native Americans, about 30 percent of the U.S.
+students (blacks, Latinos, and Native Americans, about 30 percent of the U.S. population)

-responsibility, given our place in the world, to reach out and attract students to come to our kinds
+given our place in the world, to reach out and attract students to come to our kinds

 of places," he told a NEWSWEEK reporter.
 But Bowdoin has not done quite as well when

 it comes to actually graduating minorities.
 While nine out of 10 white students routinely

 get their diplomas within six years, only seven out of 10 black students made it to

 graduation day in several recent classes.

-The picture of diversity—black, white, and brown students cavorting or studying
+The picture of diversity—black, white, and brown students cavorting or studying together

-it's still largely the white, upper-income population."
+still largely the white, upper-income population."

 The United States once had the highest graduation rate of any nation.
 Now it stands

 10th.
-For the first time in American history, there is the risk that the rising
+For the first time in American history, there is the risk that the rising generation

-among 25- to 34-year-olds is no better than the rate for the 55- to 64-year-olds
+34-year-olds is no better than the rate for the 55- to 64-year-olds who were going

-poor and nonwhite students aspire to graduate from -college—but their graduation rates fall far short
+students aspire to graduate from -college—but their graduation rates fall far short

 of their dreams.
 The graduation rates for blacks, Latinos, and Native Americans lag

 far be-hind the graduation rates for whites and Asians.
 As the minority population

 grows in the United States, low college--graduation rates become a threat to national